Matthew Timoko: 2023

 In round 25 of the 2023 NRL season, Timoko scored two tries for Canberra in their 36-24 victory over Canterbury.

 Timoko played a total of 25 matches for Canberra in the 2023 NRL season and scored eleven tries as the club finished 8th on the table and qualified for the finals.
 Timoko played in the clubs elimination finals loss against Newcastle.

 2024

 In round 5 of the 2024 NRL season, Timoko scored two tries in Canberra's 41-8 victory over Parramatta.

 He played a total of 24 games for Canberra in the 2024 NRL season as the club finished 9th on the table.

 2025

 In round 11 of the 2025 NRL season, Timoko scored two tries in Canberra's 40-24 victory over the Gold Coast.

 Timoko played 25 matches for Canberra in the 2025 NRL season as the club claimed the Minor Premiership.
 He played in both finals matches as Canberra went out in straight sets losing to both Brisbane and Cronulla.

+2026

+On 31 August, the capital club announced that Timoko had re-signed until 2027 with a player option for 2028.

+Timoko featured in 19 games for Canberra in the 2026 NRL season as the club finished 11th on the table and missed the finals.